-- As required by EASA Part M Sub Part G, IAS will monitor and manage the Aircraft’s Continuing Airworthiness Management requirements throughout the storage period, including the forecasting and planning of the Approved Maintenance Program requirements together with the production and supply of required work packs and the subsequent updating of the aircraft records, monitoring and evaluation of the issued Airworthiness Directives (AD’s) with the proper planning of AD compliance action, as well as tracking of component replacements resulting from robberies and maintenance.
+- As required by Part CAMO, IAS will monitor and manage the Aircraft’s Continuing Airworthiness Management requirements throughout the storage period, including the forecasting and planning of the Approved Maintenance Program requirements together with the production and supply of required work packs and the subsequent updating of the aircraft records, monitoring and evaluation of the issued Airworthiness Directives (AD’s) with the proper planning of AD compliance action, as well as tracking of component replacements resulting from robberies and maintenance.

 Airworthiness Review Certificates (ARC)

 IAS Ltd provides ARC Recommendations to many our CAMO Clients as Lessors and Airlines.
 We’re providing EASA Compliance letter confirming that the aircraft meets CAT.IDE and EASA requirements as well when the ARC Recommendation to specific CAA is not require.